yxie80/Hackintosh-A-Z87-HD3-OBSOLETE-/README.md

 # Hackintosh
-Joost's Hackintosh system (MacOS 10.15.1 on GA-Z87-HD3, i5 4670K and RX 570)
+Joost's Hackintosh system (MacOS 10.15.2 on GA-Z87-HD3, i5 4670K and RX 570)

 ![alt test](/Pictures/AboutFinder.png)

 - Attached screenshots of the settings in Clover Configurator
-- Attached zip of EFI folder, which you can use if you have the same/similair system.
+- Attached zip of EFI folder, which you can use if you have the same/similair system
+- Updated succesfully from 10.15.1 to 10.15.2 with latest Kext files

 # PC specifications:
 - Processor: Intel Core i5 4670K Boxed (Haswell)